 During the 2006-07 school year, the college is incorporating the use of CLIPs into its expanding culture of inquiry.
-The assessment committee and coordinator at Bakersfield College have made a commitment to continue the CLIP process and the college has allocated resources to continue for the 2007-08 school year.
-The institutional effectiveness committee is building practices generated through the CLIPs into the program review process and links are being made to other college change processes.
-The sustainability of the work is enhanced by the positive experiences of CLIP members who now are active in college leadership.
+The Assessment Committee and Assessment Coordinator at Bakersfield College have made a commitment to continue the CLIP process and the college has allocated resources to continue for the 2007-08 school year.
+The Institutional Effectiveness Committee is building practices generated through the CLIPs into the program review process and links are being made to other college change processes.
+The sustainability of the work is enhanced by the positive experiences of CLIP members, several of whom are active in college leadership.